 Leaders Struggle with Corporate Strategy

 Are you surprised to hear that leaders struggle with corporate strategy?
-Nobody said that putting together a meaningful strategy was easy.
-But who knew it would be so hard and that so few companies would be successful at designing and implementing coherent strategies across their company?
+Nobody said that running a strategy retreat to put together a meaningful strategy was easy.
+But who knew that leading strategic change would be so hard and that so few companies would be successful at designing and implementing coherent strategies across their company?

 A poor record indeed.